 Employees electing to be covered by SDI must contact the Auditor's Office when they apply for SDI.
 They will be required to provide the Auditor's Office a copy of all SDI payments immediately upon receipt of payments.
-Their county paycheck will be the difference between the SDI benefits they receive and their normal pay, provided they have leave time available.
+Their county paycheck will be the difference between the SDI benefits they receive and their normal pay provided they have leave time available.
 In no situation shall employees earn more in integrated benefits than their regular wages.
 If an overpayment occurs, reimbursement will be required from the employee to the state and/or the County.

-When employees no longer have accrued paid time to coordinate, they may request or be placed on unpaid leave depending upon the circumstances (see below).
 When an employee is coordinating benefits, accruals of vacation and sick pay shall be pro-rated based on County paid hours used by the employee.